CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 * Integrate with open-source monitoring solutions (Telegraf)
 * Surface over two hundred new metrics

 Azure customers will not incur costs for using SQL Insights directly.
-They will get charged for its activity in the Log Analytics workspace (data ingested from agents and stored in the workspace) and any alerts and notifications configured on the log data.
+They will get charged for their activity in the Log Analytics workspace (data ingested from agents and stored in the workspace) and any alerts and notifications configured on the log data.
 The service is currently in preview for SQL Databases from version 2012 and up, SQL Managed Instance, and SQL Server on Azure Virtual Machines.

-Now, click on the **Next** from lower right corner to move on next page.
+Now, click on the **Next** from the lower right corner to move to the next page.